• Skip to primary navigation

 Trains run frequently from Bari to Polignano and are a convenient option if you’d rather not drive.
 Keep in mind, though, if you’re planning a Puglia itinerary, your best option will be to rent a car.

-With a car, you can easily reach other popular towns like Alberobello, Monopoli, Ostuni, and even Lecce further to the south.
+With a car, you can easily reach other popular towns like Alberobello, Monopoli, Ostuni, and even Lecce, Otranto, and Gallipoli further to the south and the Gargano and Tremiti Islands further to the north.

-Plus, to really see and appreciate the beauty of Puglia, you need the freedom to explore at your own pace and where public transportation is lacking.
+Plus, to really see and appreciate the beauty of and the best places in Puglia Italy, you need the freedom to explore at your own pace, as well as in many places where public transportation is lacking.
 Whether driving along the coasts or through sleepy towns and farmland, you’ll get a more authentic feel for this part of Italy.

 Better yet, you won’t have to worry about reading confusing street parking signs, saving you the risk of getting towed!
 Not that I know from personal experience… 😉